{[{item.Location}]} |

 Four seasons in one day

-Candlelight concerts bring the magic of a live, multi-sensory musical experience to awe-inspiring locations like never seen before in Adelaide.Get your tickets now to dis
+Candlelight Concerts Candlelight concerts bring the magic of a live, multi-sensory musical experience to awe-inspiring locations never before used for this purpose in Mel

 Candlelight Concerts Candlelight concerts bring the magic of a live, multi-sensory musical experience to awe-inspiring locations like never seen before in Adelaide.
 Get y

-Candlelight concerts bring the magic of a live, multi-sensory musical experience to awe-inspiring locations like never seen before in Adelaide.
-Get your tickets now to di
+Candlelight Concerts Bring the magic of a live, multi-sensory musical experience to awe-inspiring locations like never seen before in Melbourne.
+Get your tickets now to d

 Candlelight ConcertsCandlelight concerts bring the magic of a live, multi-sensory musical experience to awe-inspiring locations like never seen before in Adelaide.
 Get yo